Actually, AI detectors aren't broken. They're working

-Did you know that Turnitin flagged the US Constitution, the Declaration of Independence and the Bible?
-No cap.
+Did you know that detectors flagged the US Constitution, the Declaration of Independence and the Bible?
+Fr.

 The 1776 U.S. Declaration of Independence